altR3GAL/BasicShell/README.md

-# Project 1: Shell

-Basic shell written in C
+# Basic Shell Project in C

 note not 100% finished since certain function combinations do not work but basic functionality works